 Let me guess – never?
 Well, there’s a reason why software teams have long declared this application development approach, known as a waterfall, as obsolete.
 Instead, the best development teams worldwide have long embraced what is known as agile methodology.
 Dell, Amazon, WordPress, and General Electric – these are just […]

-By reading this article you’ll find out: Who’s a Subject Matter Expert Required skills & responsibilities set When to hire a SME Where to find a perfect candidate How to make sure if you’re hiring an expert or a scammer Who’s a Subject Matter Expert?
+By reading this article you’ll find out: Who’s a Subject Matter Expert Required skills & responsibilities set When to hire an SME Where to find a perfect candidate How to make sure if you’re hiring an expert or a scammer Who’s a Subject Matter Expert?
 A Subject Matter Expert (aka […]

 In this article you’ll learn about: What is scrum testing?
 Roles and responsibilities in scrum testing 8 best practices to follow during scrum testing Testing in software development is a crucial step because it improves the performance and consistency of the program as it operates.
 What’s more, a scrum testing […]

-If you want to build software with an external company and think a request for proposal is a thing of the past (and a pain in the… neck) – you should read this post.
-And if you think RFP is something like BTW or TMI – you should definitely read […]
+If you want to build software with an external company and think a request for a proposal is a thing of the past (and a pain in the… neck) – you should read this post.
+And if you think RFP is something like BTW or TMI – you should definitely […]

 The heart of every agile process is teamwork.
 Ultimately, the agile manifesto itself favours individuals and interactions over processes and tools – and the Daily Scrum is one of the most renowned parts of this framework.
 However, it’s not uncommon lately to hear that this meeting practice is a bit outdated, not to say – a waste of time.